Our 5-step method to identify your interest and prepare for a career in intellectual property laws

 What are the problems faced by clients who approach intellectual property lawyers?
 How do lawyers help them in protecting their brand?
 How do they initiate actions if someone uses a similar brand name?

 What arrangements do clients enter into to monetize their brand?
-How do lawyers help them in executing such arrangements, or taking actions for breach?
+How do lawyers help them in executing such arrangements or taking actions for a breach?

 How are actors, directors and other service providers commissioned to create a movie?
 What forms of arrangements do they enter into to distribute films?
 What are the commercials of such arrangements?
 What are the risks in such arrangements?